The Observability Blog

 IT Security Teams

 Cyber threats continue to escalate.
-The FBI reports a more than 300% increase in threat complaints within the past year and estimates are that cybercrime cost more than $1 trillion in 2020.
-With more employees than ever working from home and using Wi-Fi resources, security has become increasingly complex as well.
+The FBI reports a more than 300% increase in threat complaints within the past year and estimates cybercrime cost more than $1 trillion in 2020.
+With more employees than ever working from home and using Wi-Fi resources, security has also become increasingly complex.

-Log management tools allow security teams to more quickly identify suspicious activity.
+Log management tools allow security teams to identify suspicious activity more quickly.
 These tools monitor systems 24/7, so potential breaches and dangers can trigger alerts.
-When an authorized action occurs, this allows security teams to take immediate action to mitigate the threat or stop its spread.
+Security teams can immediately mitigate the threat or stop its spread when an authorized action occurs.

 Using Log Management Tools